imusaeva/terraform-session-october/session-11/README.md

 ![terraform_workspaces](https://user-images.githubusercontent.com/85028974/199896835-0847e822-602b-4546-b523-d4e1c8d23a8a.png)

-## WorkSpace - makes it easier to manage multiple resources in different environments.
+## WorkSpace - makes it easier to manage resources in multiple environments.
 To use Workspace we need to add an argument in backend.tf file ``` workspace_key_prefix = "sesssion-11" ``` and specify needed workspace .

 To check available options for workspace run : ``` terraform workspace ```